-The Group's capital comprises share capital, reserves less accumulated losses amounting to \$7,332,564 at 31 December 2023 (31 December 2022: \$9,713,742).
+The Group's capital comprises share capital, reserves less accumulated losses amounting to \$4,514,525 at 31 December 2024 (31 December 2023: \$7,332,564).
 The Group manages its capital to ensure its ability to continue as a going concern and to optimise returns to its shareholders.
-The Group was ungeared at year end and not subject to any externally imposed capital requirements.
+The Group also has borrowings as disclosed in note 16.
 Refer to note 26 for further information on the Group's financial risk management policies.